kwaldenphd/algorithms/README.md

 <blockquote>NOTE: You will need to have three panels going on in your Replit (or other IDE) as you move through this lab.
 We will be writing programs in multiple files, so in Replit, you'll need to be able to run programs using the terminal/command prompt. <a href="https://repl.it/talk/ask/How-to-open-terminal-in-Python/28045">More information on how to add a terminal window to your Replit environment.</a></blockquote>

 7. Add the following lines to the blank file.

-Replace the Wikisource URL with a link to a speech of your choosing:
+<blockquote>The lab procedure walks through this process for a specific Wikisource example.
+You are welcome (but not required) to challenge yourself by working through the lab using a different Wikisource URL (or other URL for a page that includes text content).</blockquote>

 ```Python
 # open-webpage.py